ibm-cloud-docs/openwhisk/mobile_push_actions.md

 ## Push notification parameters
 {: #push_parameters}

-The `/whisk.system/pushnotifications/sendMessage` Action sends Push notifications to registered devices.
+The `/whisk.system/pushnotifications/sendMessage` action sends Push notifications to registered devices.
 The parameters are as follows:
 - `text`: The notification message to be shown to the user.
 For example, `-p text "Hi, OpenWhisk send a notification"`.
 - `url`: A URL that can be sent along with the alert.
 For example, `-p url "https:\\www.w3.ibm.com"`.
 - `apiHost`: An optional string that specifies the API host.
 The default is `mobile.ng.bluemix.net`.
 For example: `-p apiHost "mobile.eu-gb.bluemix.net"`